-Construction: Construction of school projects would generate short-term noise and possibly vibration.
+Construction: Construction of school projects would generate shortterm noise and possibly vibration.
 Construction equipment and vehicles may include jackhammers, drill augers, track hoes, dump trucks, forklifts, and boom trucks.
 This equipment would be in use most during the initial stages of construction, typically during the first 2 to 3 months of construction.
+The installation of geothermal wells is expected to take up to 4 to 6 months for installation.
 For much of the rest of the construction period, exterior and interior work would generate noise levels much lower than those of the heavy construction phase of the project.

 School Operations: Operations at the school would be audible to neighbors but are expected to be similar or slightly lower than existing noise levels because of the expected lower number of students on site from existing conditions.
 Noise sources from middle schools typically include student voices, school bells, regular vehicular traffic, and building mechanical equipment.
-Residences west of 16th Avenue S, near the new one-way family-student drop-off loop, would experience a slight reduction in school-related noise levels at the beginning and end of the school day because the bus drop-off area would be relocated to the southeast parking lot and the new family-student drop-off loop would redirect traffic approximately 30 feet east of 16th Avenue S. Noise during lunch and recess periods is expected to be similar to existing levels.
+Residences west of 16th Avenue S, near the new one-way family-student drop-off loop, would experience a slight reduction in school-related noise levels at the beginning and end of the school day because the bus drop-off area would be relocated to the southeast parking lot and the new family-student drop-off loop would redirect traffic approximately 30 feet east of 16th Avenue S. Noise during lunch and use of outdoor physical space is expected to be similar to existing levels.
 Noise generally occurs during normal school operating hours (approximately 8:45 a.m. to 3:45 p.m.), although evening events would occasionally be held at the school.